conan-io/docs/reference/conanfile/methods.rst

 +++++++++++++++++++++

 Conan allows the recipe creator to declare invalid configurations, those that are known not to work with the library being packaged.
-There is an especial kind of exception that can be raised from the ``validate()`` method to state this situation: ``conans.errors.ConanInvalidConfiguration``.
-Here it is an example of a recipe for a library that doesn't support Windows operating system:
+There is a special kind of exception that can be raised from the ``validate()`` method to state this situation: ``conan.errors.ConanInvalidConfiguration``.
+Here is an example of a recipe for a library that supports only Windows operating system:

 .. code-block:: python